qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 by taking the same elementary built-in functions to generate the entire quantum circuit necessary to run the random sequence.
 With the use of the baking, we now have one single baked waveform randomly synthesized.
-This helps to reduce the amount of instructions to be compiled and avoid potential issues related to saturation of program memory, which might be reached when more than 2000 instructions are sent to the program.